shmick/sonoff-fan-controller/README.md

 ```
 backlog hostname fancontrol ; friendlyname fancontrol ; devicename fancontrol ; module 3 ; gpio14 4 ; SetOption3 0 ; SetOption74 1 ; mem1 100 ; mem2 95 ; Rule1 ON DS18B20#Temperature>%mem1% DO Power on ENDON ON DS18B20#Temperature<%mem2% DO Power off ENDON ; rule1 5 ; rule1 1
 ```

+Changing the on/off temperatures is done by changing the `mem1` and `mem2` variables

 # Wiring
 | 6 pin connector | Description |